 If you're looking to buy a smartwatch for your child, then check out T3's guide to the best smartwatch for kids, because while an Apple Watch or Samsung might be okay for teenagers, they certainly aren't ideal for younger children.

-And finally, while most of these smartwatches will count your steps, track your workouts, and measure your heart rate, if you're really serious about exercise (like training for a marathon serious), then we suggest you take a look ay the best running watches, best fitness trackers and best Fitbits.
+And finally, while most of these smartwatches will count your steps, track your workouts, and measure your heart rate, if you're really serious about exercise (like training for a marathon serious), then we suggest you take a look at the best running watches, best fitness trackers or best outdoor watches.

 We have an amazing collection of smartwatches to help you find the best option for you so take a look and find the smartwatch that speaks to you.